Washington Post owner Jeff Bezos says opinion pages will defend free market and 'personal liberties'

 “Bravo, @JeffBezos!” posted fellow billionaire Elon Musk.
 Added conservative commentator Charlie Kirk: “Good!
 The culture is changing rapidly for the better.”

-Bezos' opponents said it was evidence that Bezos was moving the outlet toward Trump and the interests of billionaires.
+Bezos’ critics said it was evidence that he is moving the outlet toward Trump, his followers and the interests of billionaires.

+“Bezos argues for personal liberties.
+But his news organization now will forbid views other than his own in its opinion section,” wrote Marty Baron, Buzbee’s predecessor at the paper, in a statement first reported by The Daily Beast.
+“There is no doubt in my mind that he is doing this out of fear of the consequences for his other business interests.”

 “This is what Oligarch ownership of the media looks like,” Sen. Bernie Sanders, D-Vt., posted on X, Musk’s platform “The second-richest guy in the world, Bezos, owns The Washington Post.
 He has now declared that the editorial page of that paper is going Trump right-wing.
 Surprise, Mr. Musk agrees.
 We must support independent media.”